allenlcp/Udemy_Design_Patterns/Notes.md

 * high cohesion means that the class is focused on what it should be doing
 > contains only methods relating to the intention of the class

-* The single resonsibility principle is about limiting the impact of change by designing loosely(low) coupled classes that are highly cohesive
+* The single responsibility principle is about limiting the impact of change by designing loosely(low) coupled classes that are highly cohesive

 Examples of responsibilities
-* some examples of responsiblities to consider that may need to be seperated include:
+* some examples of responsibilities to consider that may need to be separated include:
 > Persistence
-> Class Selectin / Instantiation
+> Class Selection / Instantiation
-> Validatin
+> Validation
 > Formatting
 > Notification
 > Parsing